 With a built engine, especially those running higher RPM, and stock water pumps, cavitation can occur at increased engine speeds.
 Cavitation is the formation of vapor (steam) bubbles in the cooling system.
 These bubbles form when the impellers spin faster than the incoming water.
 Even with a high-pressure radiator cap the pressure drops to zero and the low pressure creates a void at the impeller that turns into steam.
 The pump cannot move steam, and the flow of coolant stops.

-When the steam bubbles cool they implode, The implosions create vibrations that damage the impellers, they reduce the flow, and they increase the water temperature.
+When the steam bubbles cool they implode.
+The implosions create vibrations that damage the impellers, they reduce the flow, and they increase the water temperature.
 Performance racing water pumps like those from Edelbrock sport computer designed impellers that are run close to the pump body to prevent fluids from escaping the impeller pockets.

 So why take the risk?
 Just buy a purpose built water pump for what you do, whether it's road racing, circle track, drag, off-road, or just towing a race car trailer with your truck.http://www.waterpumpu.com/news-blog-water-pump-cavitation-and-solutions